YvanTT/arTIfiCE/.github/ISSUE_TEMPLATE/bug_report.md

 This is the most important part:
 - **Which calculator model exactly:**
 **xxxxxx**
-(it must be one of the following: TI-83 Premium CE, TI-83 Premium CE Edition Python, TI-84 Plus CE, TI-84 Plus CE-T, TI-84 Plus CE Python Edition)
+(it must be one of the following: TI-83 Premium CE, TI-83 Premium CE Edition Python, TI-84 Plus CE, TI-84 Plus CE-T, TI-84 Plus CE-T Python Edition)

 - **Which Boot and OS versions is the calculator running:**
 **Boot: xxxxxx** ; **OS: xxxxxx**